jlagordon/quickstart-solodev-dcx/pages/deploy-solodev-dcx-kcmd.md

 </table>

 ## Step 5: Login to Solodev
 Visit the external endpoint retrived in step 4 to load Solodev DCX.
-Use the the username "solodev" and the appPassword specified during step 3 for login credentials.
+Use the the username "solodev" and the PASSWORD specified during step 2 for login credentials.

 <table>
 	<tr>